 Using the internet to make calls, means that no physical handsets are required, and calls can be made through any device with an Internet connection.
 IP handsets, mobiles, tablets, laptops and desktops can all be used to make and receive business calls.

-All upgrades are included in the contract price and will be completed by the third-party.
+All upgrades are included in the contract price and will be completed by a third party.